"vSphere HA virtual machine failed to failover" error in vCenter Server

 • The host is still running but has disconnected from the network.
 The cluster's host isolation response is set to Leave powered on:

-• When a host becomes network isolated, the remaining hosts in the cluster do not know if the host has crashed, or is just disconnected from the network.
+• When a host becomes network isolated, the remaining hosts in the cluster do not know if the host has crashed, or is simply disconnected from the network.
 As a result, the remaining hosts attempt to power up the virtual machines that were last logged as running on the isolated host.
 With Leave powered on, the host that became network isolated will leave the virtual machines up and running and not attempt to power them down, thus keeping the locks on the files.
 With the isolated host locking the files, the remaining hosts will fail to perform the power on the task on the virtual machines resulting in the alarm triggering.

 • The host is still running but has disconnected from the network.
 The cluster's host isolation response is set to Shut down or Power off:

-• With this host isolation response, a host will attempt to send shut down or power off commands to its running virtual machines when it recognizes it is isolated.
+• With this host isolation response, a host will attempt to send power off commands to its running virtual machines when it recognizes it is isolated.
 Once a virtual machine is completely shut down, and the original isolated host no longer has locks on the virtual machine's files, the remaining hosts in the cluster will be able to obtain the locks necessary to power up the virtual machines.
-If the virtual machine is not successfully shut down, or the locks are not released, then the alarm will be a trigger.
+If the virtual machine is not successfully shut down, or the locks are not released, then the alarm will be a triggered.

 Resolution